PlonterAsi/TLExercise/README.md

 - poetry install

-!Note - if depndencies are not install (poetry issues) the run the following:
+!Note - if depndencies are not installed (poetry issues) then run the following command to install them manualy:

 - pip install pytest pytest-playwright

-Playwright needs to be installed before we can work with it
+Playwright needs to be installed before we can work with it by running:

 - playwright install

-To run the test run the pytest command
+To run the test run the pytest command.

 - pytest

-You can run specific tests like the following
+You can run specific tests like the following:

 - pytest .\solution\api_automation\
 - pytest .\solution\web_automation\